GoogleContainerTools/kpt-functions-sdk/README.md

 ### System Requirements

-Current release requires x86 64-bit Linux.
-Other platforms will be supported in 1.0.0 release.
+The current release requires x86 64-bit Linux.
+Other platforms will be supported in version 1.0.0.

-#### Local Environment
+#### Setting Up Your Local Environment

 - Install [node][download-node]
-  - SDK requires npm version 6 or higher.
+  - The SDK requires `npm` version 6 or higher.
-  - If downloading binaries, follow these [installation instructions][install-node].
+  - If installig node from binaries (i.e. without a package manager), follow these [installation instructions][install-node].
 - Install [docker][install-docker]

-##### `.npmrc` file
+##### `.npmrc` File

 Currently, NPM packages in the SDK are published to [private GitHub package in this repo][npm-packages].